aaronkcarpenter/Portfolio-Blog/src/blog/my-favorite-project.md

 used for the site were React, React Hooks, Raw CSS, Firebase, and Google Cloud Firestore for site images.
 This was definitely the right move and allowed me to focus on making a great website.

 In 2 Weeks, I was able to build out a front-end that I was quite proud of.
+Feel free to head over to checkout the site at **[ALD](https://app-academy-capstone-project.web.app)** .

 <!-- Insert Pic of Website Here -->